-Immunity has taken on a whole new meaning since the Covid pandemic started more than 18 months ago.
+Immunity has taken on a whole new meaning since the covid pandemic started.
 Turns out a boost to our health can be good for the planet, too.

 If ever there was a time to talk about immune health, that time is now.
-In the wake of Covid-19—vaccinated or not—interest in boosting immunity has been at an all-time high.
+Vaccinated or not — interest in boosting immunity has been at an all-time high since the pandemic started.
 It’s a bit of a no-brainer.

 According to Charlotte Traas, Director of Education at the sustainably-focused certified B corp natural supplement company New Chapter, boosting your immune system is a great thing to do, “anytime.”
 It certainly matters during a pandemic.
 But the truth is, our health wasn’t the best before the pandemic, either.

 “Your body is constantly facing challenges, some of them even associated with healthy activities, like exercise, which naturally ‘damage’ the body,” Traas told Ethos via email.
 “Your body relies on your immune system to recover from any damage it faces and considering we face pollution, sunshine, and stress every day, our immune system could use all the support it can get.”

 But where do we even start?
 For Trass, it’s diet — but it’s complicated.

 “Our diet is a huge factor in our overall health, but the hard part is that we usually track fat, calories, protein, but how much vitamin C did you eat today?
 How much vitamin D?
 The answer is one most of us don’t know,” she says.